MsRandom/minecraft-codev/README.md

   val forgeVersion: String by project

   // `patches` is the default patches configuration that `patched` uses.
   //  The Forge userdev can be used in mappings as well to allow Forge's srg mappings to be applied. patches(mappings(group = "net.minecraftforge", name = "forge", version = "$minecraftVersion-$forgeVersion", classifier = "userdev"))

   mappings(minecraft(MinecraftType.ClientMappings, minecraftVersion))
-  implementation(minecraft(MinecraftType.Client, minecraftVersion).patched.remapped);
+  implementation(minecraft.patched(minecraftVersion).remapped)
 }
 ```